triathao/EmployeeManagement/README.md

 ## Description

 This appplication uses Node.js and Inquirer to allows users to add departments, roles, and employees, With options to update and view by interacting with SQL.
+See video example <a href="https://youtu.be/XT9neo_XXIg">here.</a>

 ## Usage

-To start application enter command line npm start
+To start application enter command line npm start.
-Run npm start
+Run npm start.

 ## Screenshots